Five Homemade Solutions Gets Rid of Unwanted Bugs without Chemicals

 Most Effective: Gets rid of slugs, snail, aphids, and other soft body pests on or around your plants.

 Foliage Spray (onto the leaves of your plant):

-Mix one fourth cup Epsom salt with one gallon of warm water until solution is completely mixed; then pour into a spray bottle.
+Mix one-fourth cup Epsom salt with one gallon of warm water until the solution is completely mixed; then pour into a spray bottle.
 Spray lightly on the affected plants, include the leaves, stems and around the base of the plant.